-Over the years, we have been fortunate enough to work with lots of PR and other marketing agencies who have actively used telemarketing to generate leads.
+Over the years, we have been fortunate enough to work with lots of PR and other marketing agencies that have actively used telemarketing to generate leads.
 We’ve been able to make new business appointments for them with the likes of:

-Social media on the other hand makes it easier to identify and target clusters of potential clients and provide value to those through provision of information and knowledge.
+Social media on the other hand makes it easier to identify and target clusters of potential clients and provide value to those through the provision of information and knowledge.
 With LinkedIn and so on, we can tailor communication to sectors and interest groups to suit.

 However, whatever the channel, key success factors relate to tightly defining the audience and communicating a compelling message.

 Most of the agencies with whom we have worked want to target large blue-chip companies.
 Typically, these prospective clients have one or more incumbent agencies that may be contracted for a year and beyond.
 Perhaps long contracts are less prevalent than in the past not least since retainers have dwindled.
 However, it is pretty certain that the bigger target clients will have in-house PR staff plus one or more agencies on their roster.